 - Creating stronger / better / more sustainable communities.

 - Promoting health and medicine, with an emphasis on research or education.
-We currently don't consider applications from Hospices.
+We currently don't consider applications from Hospices because we make a major annual contribution to a hospice in Newcastle.

-We place a great deal of emphasis in supporting groups whose work is in the Tyne & Wear and Northumberland regions.
-Applications from charities working in these areas will be given priority.
-We are also developing our support for groups in North Yorkshire (including York), West Yorkshire (specifically Bradford & Keighley) and Greater Manchester.
-Due to the volume of applications for really great projects in these core areas, it is unlikely that applications from outside these areas will be successful.
+We place a great deal of emphasis in supporting organisations whose work is in the Tyne & Wear and Northumberland regions.
+Around 55-60% of our grant making is in this region.
+We are also developing our support for groups in the former Harrogate District & The City of York, The City of Bradford and Greater Manchester.
+Due to the volume of applications for really great work in these core areas, we are not currently accepting applications for work outside these areas.

 Here are some useful tips for making your application.